Variables

 Please note that data can come from an untrusted source,

-so it is better to filter it before by using enum
+so it is better to filter it before by using enum or other JSON Schema

 keywords including $filters if needed.
 Also, use URI template